opentoonz/opentoonz_docs/source/creating_movements.rst

     - Click the Switch Output Port Display Mode button (|switch_output_port|) in the bottom bar of the Stage Schematic pane until you see the letters on each side of the nodes, instead of the default circles.

-.. note:: Apart from the letters, columns also have numbered centers as well, for setting the links relative to the position of Hooks assigned to them (see  :ref:`Using Hooks <using_hooks>`  ).
+.. note:: Apart from the letters, columns also have numbered centers as well, these serve for setting links relative to the position of Hooks assigned to columns (see  :ref:`Using Hooks <using_hooks>`  ).

 .. note:: By defining parent and child objects you can also create cutout animation (see  :ref:`Creating Cutout Animation <creating_cutout_animation>`  ).